LEANNA MAE .ORG

 As mentioned, there are some things I am more conservative on than the average Apostolic Pentecostal.
 This is one of them.
 I’ve noticed more and more Apostolic influencers on social media are refraining from jewelry yet adorning themselves with highly expensive purses such as large Louis Vuitton purses that cost $2,000.
 This is a stumbling block for many Apostolic women because branding or modesty with acceptable types of accessories is rarely mentioned.
 Remember, to abstain from gold and pearls (1 Peter 2:9-10, 1 Peter 3:1-5) is not about gold and pearls alone.
 It’s a principle of the matter.
 There has always been separation between the financial classes.
 Throughout time, rich people have distinguished their status from the poor by their appearance.
 They dress more luxuriously, represent wealth with their brands, adorn themselves in jewels, and intentionally show their riches by the way they look.
 The church is somewhere that we need to break that barrier.
 Rich and poor are all welcome.
 Today, and surely in the early church as well, if a poor person walks into a church filled with people who were clearly rich, they likely would feel they don’t belong there.
 That social divide will always exist.
 If you have holes in your shoes and can’t afford nice clothes, would you want to go to a church with millionaires who were dripping in diamonds and wearing a $5,000 handbag?
 Of course not.
 How would that affect that person spiritually to be socially outcasted due to poverty?
 I know several rich people that dress in the same clothing as the average person.
 Not every rich person flaunts it like that.
 If they do flaunt their wealth, it’s an instant barrier.
 We don’t want social barriers in the church.

 I interpret those scriptures as an instruction to not draw attention to my body and also not pursue the type of adornment the world glorifies.
 I have no desire to be wearing expensive jewelry, diamond earrings, and decked out in gold.
 The way godly women adorn (add beauty to) themselves is different than women of the world.
 I have another blog on adornment.
 However, this matter is related to modesty in my heart because I don’t want to dress in a way that brags on riches.
 I find it immodest to adorn ourselves with highly expensive branding just as much as I feel we should not adorn ourselves with expensive jewelry.
 It’s a heart matter.
 I’m not rich, but that’s not the point.
 I don’t desire to look rich.
 I’m not following celebrity fashion.
 I’m not coveting their wealth.
 I’m not interested in $1,000 diamond earrings or even $100 diamond earrings.
 If I had that kind of money to throw around on frivolous things to enhance my look, I’d rather use that money to feed the poor.
-So, why are all these women professing these values choosing to spend hundreds or thousands of dollars on Louis Vuitton purses?
+So, why are all these women professing these values choosing to spend hundreds or thousands of dollars on Louis Vuitton heels and Gucci purses?
 A good quality purse is not cheap.
 It can easily cost $100 for a purse that will last.
 However, spending thousands of dollars on a purse feels like it violates the whole principle here.
 Gold and pearls may have been the rich status symbol in the early church, but there are far more things today that boast in the same way.
 Some brands of purses are tens of thousands of dollars.
 If I won’t wear a $500 gemstone necklace because it’s too over-the-top for my values on modesty and adornment, why in the world would I want to have a $1,000+ purse?
 I find it to be hypocritical and in violation of modesty values how many Apostolic women would judge a $5 pair of earrings but would adorn themselves with highly expensive brands for their clothing, shoes, and purses.
 Remember the values behind the standards and boundaries.
+A Gucci bag is more showy than a pair of fake pearl earrings.
+Yet many Apostolic women would judge the one with earrings and give acceptance to the plethora of worldly accessories with brand representation that is today's gold and pearls and costly raiment (1 Timothy 2:9-10).

 I’m not saying we can’t have nice things.
 It’s a matter of what the heart desires after.
 It’s also a matter of what we represent and how our appearance can affect our witness.
 To live out the principles of modesty is to not draw attention to the body whether that’s showing too much skin, acting provocatively, decorating yourself with accessories that are flashy, or adorning yourself with elite brands chased after by people whose god is money.
 It’s not modest to have a highly expensive appearance.
 That also applies to men.
 It’s tradition in Apostolic Pentecostal churches for men to wear suit and tie with dress shoes for church services.
-It’s not in the bible that you have to dress up for church; it’s simply manmade tradition.
+It’s not in the bible that you have to dress up for church; it’s simply man-made tradition.
 I’m not against it.
 Suits aren’t cheap though!
 I think their church suits cost more than our modest dresses.
-Likewise, there’s a difference between a $200 outfit for men versus a $2,000 Armani suit.
-That’s the only luxury suit brand I know.
-I just googled it and found out there are luxury suits that cost thousands of dollars.
+Likewise, there’s a difference between a $200 outfit for men versus a $2,000 luxury-brand suit.
+There are suits for men that cost thousands of dollars.
+You may have heard about celebrity preachers wearing high-dollar brands, sneakers that cost $500+, and decorating themselves in gold.
 This standard of moderation in expensive attire also applies to men.
-No Christian should be spending $10,000 on an outfit because they covet the brand.
+No Christian should be spending thousands of dollars on an outfit because they covet the brand.

 One other thing related to clothing choices is brand representation.
 A lot of companies speak out on controversial issues.
 There are some clothing companies that go against my religious beliefs or values.
 I choose not to purchase their products and try to not unintentionally represent their brand.
 I’m cautious about wearing things that outwardly show the company it’s made by.
 There are some brands that I’m fine with.
 I’m not saying we shouldn’t have any brands showing.
 I’m encouraging you to be mindful of what you brand yourself with.
 In general, I don’t like brand representation unless it is a wholesome company or cause I intentionally want to represent.
 Jerseys and sports are another thing to think about.
 What are you doing when you label yourself with someone else’s identity?
 At what point does being a sports fan cross into idolatry?
 When you’re shopping, think about any large labels that you’re wearing and what you’re representing with that.